vkumxr/vkumxr/README.md

 ## Hey!
 This is Vishwa

+👋 Hi, I’m Vishwa Kumar — someone who loves to build, break, and understand technology

-Hello!
-I'm an Electronics and Communication Engineering student with a strong interest in cybersecurity, Linux, robotics, and backend systems.
+I’m an Electronics and Communication Engineering student with a strong passion for AI, robotics, cybersecurity, and system-level projects.

-I’ve been programming for nearly 9 years, building skills across Java, C, C++, and Python, and exploring hands-on security labs.

-I enjoy learning new technologies, experimenting with real hardware like Arduino and Raspberry Pi, and working on projects that blend software + electronics.
+I enjoy experimenting, researching, and building solutions that blend hardware intuition with software engineering.

-Open to networking, collaborations, and sharing knowledge — let’s connect and grow together!
+Along the way, I’ve:
+- Explored multiple domains including AI, embedded systems, and network security
+- Built personal tools, projects, and experiment-based learning repositories
+- Started contributing to open-source workflows with Linux and GitHub

 Check out my portfolio:
 🔗 https://vkumxr.github.io